cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 - Putting on headphones and listening to music when co-workers are doing annoying things
 - Leaving the office during lunch
+- Subtley encouraging others to not eat at their desk

 The other solutions I've conjured up all require confrontation with the offending co-worker.
 There's a risk that the co-worker will take your feedback poorly.
 It requires a careful, tactful approach or else you could